 There are a number of annual civic events around the borough that are attended by the Mayor and are supported by the council.

 Each year, soon after the newly elected Mayor comes into office, a service is held at the Parish Church, Warrington.
-The last Civic Sunday took place in June 2019, the date for 2020 is yet to be confirmed.
+The next Civic Sunday will take place on 26 June 2022.

 Civic dignitaries from the Cheshire district, local organisations and members of the public are all invited to celebrate the inauguration of the new Mayor of Warrington.